 6. Serologically tested negative for Pacheco's Viral Disease (Conures only).
 Because of new research (Dr. Phalen's Lecture and Dr. Styles Lecture, Pacheco's disease, better described as Psittacid herpes virus (PsHV-1), is more prevalent than previously thought and affects several species of birds.
 A new PCR swab test was developed to detect latently infected individuals to help veterinarians prevent the spread of this deadly disease.
 This test will be required for all birds prior to boarding.

 7. Vaccinated for Polyoma Viral Disease (PVD).
 Initially a series of two vaccine injections (two weeks apart), then yearly boosters thereafter.
+2020 this vaccine is optional and should be discussed with Dr Nemetz.

 8. History as to where the bird came from.
 Once any bird has passed all the medical requirements to maintain its boarding status it cannot be exposed to another bird of unknown status (ie. Boarded at a Pet Shop that sells birds, or neighbor's that owns an untested bird).
 Failure will require reestablishing the birds status by repeating the above testing.